How to Become a Prison Counselor

 Learn how to become a prison counselor.
 Research the education, career requirements and experience required for starting a career as a prison counselor.

 Prison counselors may also be referred to as correctional treatment specialists or corrections counselors.
 In any case, their responsibilities include providing counseling to prisoners and helping them with their rehabilitation process.
 Prison counselors will evaluate prisoner behavior and prepare reports that may be submitted to Parole Boards.
+Working in the prison environment may seem negative and stressful to some individuals.
+Others may feel rewarded in knowing that they could have the opportunity to serve as a positive influence in the prisoners' lives.

 A bachelor's degree is the minimum educational requirement to work in the field; however, a master's degree may be beneficial.
 Opportunities are available to achieve higher-level prison counselor positions; this can be earned through gaining experience in the field.
 The table below includes the requirements to become a prison counselor.